3031

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Jamf's free cash flow came in at $15.51 million in Q4, down 38.2% year on year.
+Jamf burned through $17.66 million of cash in Q1 , increasing its cash burn by 31.9% year on year.

 Jamf Free Cash Flow

 It was encouraging to see Jamf narrowly top analysts' revenue expectations this quarter.
-On the other hand, free cash flow was weaker and its full-year revenue guidance was below estimates and suggests a slowdown in demand.
-Overall, the results could have been better.
-The company is down 10.2% on the results and currently trades at $17.9 per share.
+On the other hand, its billings unfortunately missed analysts' expectations and its gross margin shrunk.
+Overall, this was a mediocre quarter for Jamf.
+The company is down 1.2% on the results and currently trades at $19.5 per share.

 Is Now The Time?

 Although we have other favorites, we understand the arguments that Jamf isn't a bad business.
-We'd expect growth rates to moderate from here, but its .
+We'd expect growth rates to moderate from here, but its revenue growth has been strong over the last three years.
 And while its low free cash flow margins give it little breathing room, the good news is its impressive gross margins indicate excellent business economics.

-Wall Street analysts covering the company had a one-year price target of $22.75 per share right before these results (compared to the current share price of $17.90).
+Wall Street analysts covering the company had a one-year price target of $23.38 right before these results (compared to the current share price of $19.50).